-Based on our current business plan, if we had sufficient capital resources, we anticipate that our operating activities would use a net of approximately \$50,000 in cash per month over the next twelve months, or approximately \$600,000.
+Based on our current business plan, if we had sufficient capital resources, we anticipate that our operating activities would use a net of approximately \$70,000 in cash per month over the next twelve months, or approximately \$800,000.
 Currently we have only limited cash on hand, and consequently, we are unable to implement our current business plan.
 Accordingly, we have an immediate need for additional capital to fund our operating activities.

 In order to remedy this liquidity deficiency, we have cut spending and are actively seeking to raise additional funds through the sale of equity and debt securities.
 Ultimately, we will need to generate substantial positive operating cash flows.
 Our internal sources of funds will consist of cash flows from operations, but not until we begin to realize substantial additional revenues from the sale of our products and services.
-As previously stated, our operations are generating negative cash flows, and thus
+As previously stated, our operations are generating negative cash flows, and thus adversely affecting our liquidity.
+If we are able to secure sufficient funding in the first half of 2024 to fully implement our business plan, we expect that our operations could begin to generate positive cash flows by the end of 2024, which should ameliorate our liquidity deficiency.
+If we are unable to raise additional funds in the near term, we will not be able to fully implement our business plan, in which case there could be a material adverse effect on our results of operations and financial condition.

 In the event we do not generate sufficient funds from revenues or financing through the issuance of common stock or from debt financing, we will be unable to fully implement our business plan and pay our obligations as they become due, any of which circumstances would have a material adverse effect on our business prospects, financial condition, and results of operations.
-The accompanying financial statements do not include any adjustments that might be required should the Company be unable to recover the value of its assets or satisfy its liabilities.
+The accompanying financial statements do not include any adjustments that might be required should the Company be unable to recover the value of its assets or satisfy its liabilities (see Note 2 to the Financial Statements - Liquidity and Going Concern).